PragatiChaurasiya1/BroBot/Readme.md

    - Grant microphone permissions when prompted

 3. **Practice Your Responses**
-   - Speak naturally about your background, strengths, or challenges
+   - Ask BroBot questions about your background, strengths, or areas for growth
-   - BroBot will listen and respond with relevant follow-up questions
+   - Speak naturally - the bot currently responds to questions like:
+     - "What should we know about your life story?"
+     - "What's your #1 superpower?"
+     - "What are the top 3 areas you'd like to grow in?"
+     - "What misconception do your coworkers have about you?"
+     - "How do you push your boundaries and limits?"
+   - BroBot will provide thoughtful responses as you would answer them

 4. **Build Confidence**
    - Practice as many times as you need
    - Refine your answers and delivery

+> **Note:** The bot is designed to answer questions AS YOU, helping you practice how you might respond in real interview scenarios.

 ---